msinghp/MachineLearning/mlproj.md

 #### Executive Summary

 The exercise activity data provided  was analyzed to find out whether it was possible to predict how well the exercise was performed.
-Using the randomforest algorithm yielded  a 99% accuracy in predicting how well the exercises wa sperformed
+Using the randomforest algorithm yielded  a 99% accuracy in predicting how well the exercises was performed

 ####Introduction